aditya-shriwastava/robotics_basics_mooc/README.md

-## Robotics Engineering Core
+## Robotics Basics MOOC
-> To Master Robotics Engineering you must take the following MOOC courses (Book) or its Equivalent.
+> To Master the basics of Robotics, you must take the following MOOC courses (Book) or its Equivalent.
 1. [Artificial Intelligence](./Artificial_Intelligence.md)
 2. [Computer Vision](./Computer_Vision.md)
 3. [Mathematics](./Mathematics.md)